chriselleman-msft/azure-route-server-next-hop-ip-fast-failover/README.md

 Testing the failover by directly issuing commands to ExaBGP on the watcher node, allowed me see failover times in the 0.9s to 5.4s range.

+*N.B.*
+On the watcher2 VM, I stuck with using quagga for debugging as the vtysh command has more options than the exabgpcli command.

 The details of how the test environment was built including all scripts is the subject of the rest of this article.

 # 2. _Implementation_